Geleya

-Geleya is a 2007 Indian Kannada-language crime film directed by Harsha, a popular choreographer making his debut in direction.
+Geleya is a 2007 Indian Kannada-language crime film directed by A. Harsha, a popular choreographer making his debut in direction.
 The script is written by Preetham Gubbi and the cinematography is by Krishna; all of whom had worked previously together for the blockbuster film Mungaaru Male.
 The film stars Prajwal Devaraj, Tarun Chandra and Kirat Bhattal in the lead roles with Duniya Vijay and Pooja Gandhi appearing in cameo roles.

 The film released on 19 October 2007 across Karnataka and set high expectations for its storyline and the team.
 However, upon release, the film generally met with average reviews from the critics and audience.
 The film is a box office success.

 Plot

-Guru (Prajwal) and Vishwa (Tarun) are the best friends from the same village.
-They migrate to Bangalore city in search of a job and better living.
-Out of greed to make quick money, they join the anti-social gang who are threatening the common lives of Bangalore.
-Coincidentally, Guru and Vishwa join the two rival gangs who are constantly against each other.
-In due course, Guru kills Vishwa's boss and this enrages Vishwa who sets vengeance against Guru's boss.
-Vishwa becomes the leader of the gang and kills Guru's boss eventually.
-This leads to a massive clash between the two groups and Vishwa's wife (Kirat) tries to match up between the old friends but to no avail.
+Guru (Prajwal) and Vishwa (Tarun), both from the same village, are best friends.
+They move to Bangalore in search of work and a better way of life.
+They join the anti-social group that is harming the everyday lives of Bangalore out of greed for quick money.
+Guru and Vishwa, by chance, join the two opposing gangs who are continuously at odds.
+Guru eventually kills Vishwa's boss, which enrages Vishwa, who vows vengeance on Guru's boss.
+Vishwa becomes the gang's leader and eventually kills Guru's boss.
+This causes a big fight between the two groups, and Vishwa's wife (Kirat) tries in vain to match up the old friends.
 A tough cop (Duniya Vijay) gets deployed to handle the case and what happens next forms the crux of the story.